Florida Keys Shark Fishing Is THE Sport Fishing Adrenalin Rush

 Standard equipment usually entails heavy rods, heavy line, 200 - 250 monofilament leader or heavy wire leader, and large hooks typically up to 10/0.

 If you're spin casting, you'll also want to use a lot of drag so the shark doesn't swallow the line.
-If it gets into his gut he has access to your line and can bite through.
-If you use locked drag, you'll hook the mouth and he'll only be able to bite the heavy mono or wire leader.
+If you let the shark swallow it, and the line gets into his gut he'll be able to bite right through.
+To prevent this, use locked drag and hook the mouth.
+This way he'll only be able to bite the heavy mono or wire leader and reduce the risk of escape.

 When Florida Keys shark fishing, include in your arsenal some chum, or nice cut up fresh bait such as tuna, bonito, or barracuda.
-You can even catch barracuda, which happens to be a tasty favorite.
-Once you've caught the
+For added excitement plan on going barracuda fishing first, then hook one on and begin to troll.
+This preferred shark treat is guaranteed to entice them in.

 Tiger Shark Fishing Courtesy of YouTube and BNM Charters

 The magic of the fresh scent of blood combined with the sound of a barracuda trying to get off the hook is the ringing of dinner bells to a shark.
-Now you just have to sit back and wait for that blood pumping adrenalin action to begin.
+Now you just have to sit back and wait for that blood pumping adrenalin fishing adventure to begin.

 Florida Keys shark fishing is incredibly popular because they're one of the easiest fish to catch.
 Anyone can catch a shark.
 This is why some anglers feel that enticing them with bait is too much like child's play.